 Does Baking Powder Expire?

 Yes, baking powder loses potency over time and should be replaced every 6-12 months after opening.
 Unopened baking powder lasts 18 months to 2 years.
 Unlike baking soda, baking powder contains acid that degrades.
 Test it by adding to hot water - it should bubble vigorously.
-Related: Difference between baking soda and baking powder.
+Unlike sugar and salt which last indefinitely, baking powder does lose its effectiveness.

 Key Takeaways